Today here at ranting and raving, it's all about America's past time.

 Oh Mr. Pit, oh Mr. Pit, Mr. Pitiful Who let you down?
 Who let you down?
 Who let you down?

-You still don't believe, you don't believe
+You still don't believe, you don't believe You don't believe, and your grievances show

 When your soapbox unfolds